-INSTRUCTIONAL RESOURCES
+LEARNING RESOURCES

 To support the adult learning environment, Baker University provides a number of items to enhance the academic experience, most of which are available online.
-Academic support includes a formatting and style guide for writing, resource guides for instructional content areas, and a list of math tutors.
-Technical support available online includes tutorials for Moodle, TaskStream, the Student Portal, and other electronic resources, and access to our IT help desk 24 hours a day with possible additional support through Zoom, our online meeting space.
+Academic support includes resources through Baker 360°, SmartThinking tutoring, Career Services, interactive ebooks, and lab learning which is available for most programs.
+Technical support is available online including tutorials for Moodle, TaskStream, the Student Portal, and other electronic resources.
+Additional support is offered through the IT Help Desk.